Travelling in the UK: where can I go on holiday?

 Many Brits are looking closer to home for their holidays this year.
 Here’s what you need to know.

-Travelling abroad is full of uncertainty at the moment.
-Which would explain why 65% of Brits wouldn’t consider travelling abroad this year*.
+At the moment, travelling abroad is full of uncertainty.
+Which would explain why 65% of Brits wouldn’t consider going abroad this year*.

-But 20% of Brits are considering taking a holiday within the UK this year, so what should you check before you go?
+But 20% of Brits are considering taking a holiday within the UK in 2020, so what should you check before you go?

 Compare travel insurance